 – Meeting with another department to explore interest in other functional area

-– Responding to a student crisis after hours
+– Responding to a student crisis during and after hours

 – Grab coffee with a student staff member